 The views and opinions expressed by this program do not necessarily reflect those of Humanities Iowa or the National Endowment for the Humanities.

 The AWSJ Conference is first of a series of events, performances, discussions and presentations that reflect the St. Ambrose University College of Arts and Sciences 2019-20 Academic Theme, War and Peace.
 The theme aims to develop greater moral clarity on the topic; change human consciousness on a local, national, and international level; and to reach a common goal of nonviolence.

 2019 AWSJ Conference

-Nobel Laureate Leymeh Gbowee will provide the keynote address for the 16th annual Ambrose Women for Social Justice Conference, "War and Peace: Gender and Justice" on Sept.
-24 at the Rogalski Center of St. Ambrose University.
+Nobel Laureate Leymeh Gbowee provided the keynote address for the 16th annual Ambrose Women for Social Justice Conference.